keyvan-amiri/UQ4PPM/README.md

 ```

 ### Feature Extraction
 In order to train the deterministic backbone model, or any probabilistic model in the uncertainty module, we need to first transform event data into feature vectors.
-In principle, our framework supports any kind of neural networks as the backbone model.
+In principle, our approach supports any kind of neural networks as the backbone model.
 However, our expriments are based on
 [Data aware LSTM approach](https://ieeexplore.ieee.org/abstract/document/8285184) .
 Feature extraction for all event logs included in our experiments can be achieved by executing the following script:

 ```